-Skinner would put rats or pigeons who were starved down to 75% of their capacity into a box that contained one button which the animal could press, if they did so an automatic food dispenser in the box would drop a little bit of food.
+Skinner would put rats or pigeons, who were starved down to 75% of their capacity, into a box that contained one button which the animal could press.
+If they did so, an automatic food dispenser in the box would drop a little bit of food.

 Once the animal hit the lever by accident, they were rewarded with food.
-The rats learned quickly that the consequence of pushing the lever would result in food.
+The rats quickly learned that the consequence of pushing the lever would result in food.

 What do rats and pigeons have to do with anything?

-Behavior that is reinforced will be repeated.
+Behaviour that is reinforced will be repeated.

 But this is only one half of the coin, what about the ultimate antagonist of pleasure — Pain?